-The difficulties in student engagement with instructor-directed reading, both in terms of the amount of reading undertaken and the participation and benefit from in-class discussion around readings, can be a prevalent problem.
+The difficulties in student engagement with tutor-directed reading, both in terms of the amount of reading undertaken and the participation and benefit from in-class discussion around readings, can be a prevalent problem.

 In this article, we argue an approach towards increasing reading and engagement that is very much connected to the emerging higher education paradigm and practice of staff-student co-creation.
 Bovill et al., (2016) depict co-creation in learning and teaching as an activity involving staff and student collaborative work to create parts of the curriculum and pedagogical approaches.

-A fairly typical and traditional scenario of degree programs is one where instructors select specific topic readings for students to undertake between classes (e.g. from lecture to the following seminar class), with instructor direction of the subsequent seminar including design of questions for students to address, perhaps in a roundtable discussion.
+A fairly typical and traditional scenario of degree programs is one where tutors/teaching assistants (TAs) select specific topic readings for students to undertake between classes (e.g. from lecture to the following seminar class), with tutor direction of the subsequent seminar including design of questions for students to address, perhaps in a roundtable discussion.
 A common situation that can occur is student reading falls short of the desired level, such that student engagement and capacity to participate in seminar discussions is limited.
-The educational concerns here are that active learning is very limited, discussion activity in regard to peer learning is low, and often the practical outcome is that in the seminar class the instructor is merely delivering content as though it were another, albeit smaller group, lecture.
+The educational concerns here are that active learning is very limited, discussion activity in regard to peer learning is low, and often the practical outcome is that in the seminar class the tutor is merely delivering content as though it were another, albeit smaller group, lecture.

 Suggested approach to remedy